jcraigk/kudochest/README.md

 SLACK_SIGNING_SECRET
 ```

 If you are working on Discord integration, create a Discord App specifically for development and provide its details in the following variables.
-Make sure you set `config.bot_name` in `config/application.rb` appropriately.
+Make sure you set `config.bot_name` in `config/application.rb` accordingly.
 You'll also want to fire up the Discord Gateway Listener from a fresh terminal using `bin/discord_listener`.
 For a detailed guide, see [Discord App Setup](https://github.com/jcraigk/karmachest/wiki/Discord-App-Setup).

 ```
 DISCORD_APP_USERNAME